• Art magazine

 • What is the first impression of the painting?

-• Does the compilation of the colors work?
+• Does the combination of colors work?

 • Does the composition make sense?